jackpal/jackpal.github.io/_posts/2008-02-21-We_write_for_posterity.md

 ---
 date: 2008-02-21 14:38
 tags: introspection
+title: We write for posterity
 ---

-# We write for posterity

 The Google Analytics numbers for this blog are dismal.
 (Hi Mom!
 Hi Friends!)
 I think it's because right now I don't have much to say that's both unique and